BatedUrGonnaDie/salty_bot/README.md

 ========
 `!commands` will output all of the active commands at the current time.

-`!wr` outputs world record for a specific game.
+`!wr <game shortcode> <category>` outputs world record for a specific game.
 Game and category can either be input by the user or can be implied from the streamers game and title if they are live.

+`!pb <user> <game shortcode> <category>` the pb for the specified user.
+If category and game is omitted it will attempt to infer them from the current streamer's game/title.
+If user is also omitted it will assume the streamer.

 `!leaderboards` will output the game name escaped for speedrun.com leaderboards.

 `!race` race/races/racing required in title to use.
 Will poll the SRL API to check if the current streamer is in a race, and if so output information about the race, and if the streamer has finished their time and place.

-`!splits` will retrieve the best splits that you have uploaded to [splits.io](https://splits.io) for a game and category.
+`!splits <user> <game shortcode> <category>` will retrieve the best splits that you have uploaded to [splits.io](https://splits.io) for a game and category.
 A user, game, and category can be supplied or they can be inferred from the streamer, game, and title.

 `!quote`/`!pun` will display a randomly selected quote/pun from a from the database.